BUEC500C1/codvid-app-rachidtt/README.md

-Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
+## Step 4:  On separate branch, exercise the CODVID-19 API and display the data in your application as text
 Example of successfully calling the api: Showing Country name and NewDeaths for all countries:
 <img src="https://github.com/BUEC500C1/codvid-app-rachidtt/blob/master/images/step4.png" width="200" height="400" />